StrawberryChocolateFudge/phase2Ceremony/readme.md

 This project contains a front end and a server to conduct a phase 2 ceremony with random strangers who don't know how to code.
+The application is non-opinionated so it can be easily reused for for many projects

 ## How to use